kungfu-software/hiring2017/carparks-solution.md

 CAR PARK SIMULATION
 =====================================================

-Using Java create a simulation of a car park.
+Create a simulation of a car park.
 The program will record vehicles entering and exiting the car park, as well as the total balance of parking fees paid.